fluree/docs.flur.ee/src/content/0.15.0/docs/start/anywhere.md

 Property | Options | Description
 -- | -- | --
 `fdb-consensus-type` | `raft` or `in-memory` | Currently `raft` is the only option consensus type supported for transactor groups.
-See the [in-memory](/guides/guides/in-memory) guide on how to run Fluree in memory.
+See the [in-memory](/guides/infrastructure/in-memory) guide on how to run Fluree in memory.
 `fdb-join?` | `boolean` | (Optional) Set this to true if a server is attempting to dynamically join a network.
-See the [transactor-group](/guides/guides/transactor-group) guide on how to run Fluree as a transactor group.
+See the [transactor-group](/guides/infrastructure/transactor-group) guide on how to run Fluree as a transactor group and dynamically change the network configuration.
 `fdb-group-catch-up-rounds` | `int` | By default, set to 10.
-The number of rounds the tx group leader will wait for a new server that is
+The number of rounds the tx group leader will wait for a new server to catch up get caught up to the network, when dynamically joining a network.
+See the [transactor-group](/guides/infrastructure/transactor-group) guide on how to run Fluree as a transactor group and dynamically change the network configuration.
 `fdb-group-private-key` | `key` | (Optional) Main private key for ledger group.
 Will auto-generate if none provided.
-Must be a [valid private key](/docs/identity/public-private-keys).
+Must be a [valid private key](/guides/identity/public-private-keys).
 This takes precedent over `fdb-group-private-key-file`.
 `fdb-group-private-key-file` | `file path` | If fdb-group-private-key is not provided, we'll look for it in this file.
 If not found in this file, we'll generate a default one and place it in this file.
 `fdb-group-servers` | `server-id@host:port, server-id@host:port` | List all servers participating in ledger-group with format of server-id@host:port.
 All tx-group servers should have this same config.
 `fdb-group-this-server` | `server-id` | Specify which of the above listed server-ids is this server.
 Note this must be unique for every server in the tx-group, and is likely easiest to supply this setting via environment variable.